 Protecting our marine species - fishing, boating and diving

-Booderee National Park’s brand new wharf at Murray’s Beach will open this Saturday, 9 November.
+Booderee National Park’s brand new wharf at Murray’s Beach opened on Saturday, 9 November.
 The park has invested nearly $750,000 to design and construct the wharf, which will provide safer and improved access to the waters off Booderee.
 The new wharf offers increased tie-up space, to accommodate more boats than before.
 Because the access ramp has been constructed along the break wall, we’ve also greatly reduced the risk of boats making contact with the western side of the break wall in bad weather, particularly when there are westerly winds.
 The park will complete stage two of the project, the disabled-access boardwalk from the car park to the break wall, in the low-visitation season from May to June next year.
 This will enhance and complete the project.

 Fishing, boating and diving